amorphousai/solidity-challenge/README.md

 #### Requirements

 - Only the team can deposit rewards.
 - Deposited rewards go to the users proportional to the amount of ETH each user has at the time the team deposits rewards (Note: both deposits and accrued rewards so far account for the total Eth of a user.
-Or in other words, rewards automatically count as additional deposits for a user)
+Or in other words, rewards are automatically reinvested and count as additional deposits for a user)
 - Users should be able to withdraw at any time their deposits along with their share of rewards accrued so far.